mwelss-fhg/license-manager/docs/developer-guide.rst

   - Register ML models with License Usage Manager
   - Verify entitlement with License Usage Manager
   - Support Portal back end
+  - Fetch all the available SwidTags with License Usage Manager

 How to build locally